 For more information on accessible transport options please see our Disabled Access page.

 Spread across the city are a range of accommodation types to suit all requirements, tastes and budgets.
 The centrally located Aparthotel Adagio Edinburgh Royal Mile is suitable for visitors with limited mobility with wheelchair access throughout and wet room or level entry shower rooms.
 If you’re coming to the city to see a show at Edinburgh Playhouse, Courtyard by Marriott Edinburgh is just a few doors away.
 It has wheelchair access throughout, accessible toilets and lift or stairlift.
-The beautiful Fingal, Scotland’s only 5-star floating hotel, has several level access bedrooms, wet rooms or level entry shower and accessible parking, while one of the city’s newest hotels, Gleneagles Townhouse has a drop-off point with ramp access and level access to all public areas.
+The beautiful Fingal, Scotland’s only 5-star floating hotel, has several level access bedrooms, wet rooms or level entry shower and accessible parking, while Gleneagles Townhouse has a wide range of accessibility features, including drop-off point with ramp access, lift or stairlift access throughout the building and wet room or level entry shower in all bedrooms.

 If you prefer the flexibility self-catering apartments can offer, KM Apartments offer both short and long stays.
 Lift or stairlift access is available to their bright and modern apartments.
 The ultra stylish YOTEL Edinburgh on Queen Street is suitable for visitors with limited mobility with lift or staircase access and level access to all public areas.